CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     >**Note**: Wait for both deployments to complete before you proceed to the next task.
 This might take about 5 minutes.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-    > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+    > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.